dougEfresh/fireblocks-sdk-rs/docs/WhitelistedExternalWalletsApi.md

 ## get_external_wallets

-> Vec<models::UnmanagedExternalWallet> get_external_wallets()
+> Vec<models::UnmanagedWallet> get_external_wallets()
 List external wallets

 Gets a list of external wallets under the workspace.
-External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks.
+External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters